dotnet-social/.github/profile/README.md

 The [community](https://github.com/dotnet-social/community) repository is the main repository used to share everything possible about this community.
 It's the most important place if you want details about this place.

 The [mastodon](https://github.com/dotnet-social/mastodon) repository is a fork of the official mastodon repository to track which version is currently installed on the server.

+Note: this community is not directly affiliated with Microsoft or the .NET team, it is a non-profit non-official project maintained by individual people.